zylklab/alfresco-nagios/README.md

-# Nagios setup for Alfresco Community
+# Nagios setup for Alfresco

 ## Introduction